-For SWDC Councillor remuneration after the October elections will be paid from a total pool of \$242,363 p.a. with a minimum annual remuneration of \$18,576 p.a. per Councillor.
-The new Council elected in October will need to make a recommendation to the Remuneration Authority on how the total pool should be split between individual Councillors.
+For SWDC Councillor remuneration after the October elections is to be paid from a total pool of \$242,363 p.a. with a minimum annual remuneration of \$18,576 p.a. per Councillor.

+The new Council elected in October needs to make a recommendation to the Remuneration Authority on how the total pool should be split between individual Councillors.